ARM-software/Tool-Solutions/ml-tool-examples/hikey960-ubuntu/README.md

 Let&#39;s get started with the information to install Ubuntu Linux on the Hikey 960.
 The recipe uses a Ubuntu 18.04 host machine, but the instructions should be similar for other Linux distributions.
 Even though some of the steps will work, Windows is not recommended as a host machine.
 The general steps are:

-* Run a recovery to make sure the parition table is correct
+* Run a recovery to make sure the partition table is correct
 * Flash firmware and Linux operating system
 * Boot and run Linux